-Anyone who has not lived under a rock for the past five years must have noticed the astronomic rise in craft gin, tonic and everything to go with it.
+Anyone who has not lived under a rock for the past five years must have noticed the astronomic rise in craft gin.
 Gin lovers have truly been in heaven, lapping up the genièvre syrup in gin specific bars and even restaurants across the globe, with its epic centre in London.

 However, it seems there’s a darker, more sweet liquor making its mark recently.
 Golden, dark rum, produced from sugar cane, was discovered by European explorers in the 1400’s in the West Indies.